 Truly Bilingual IT Support Talent in Japan – An Increasingly Valuable Asset

 As the Japan Times notes, there is a dire shortage of IT-related engineers in the Land of the Rising Sun.
 Companies such as Mercari and Line have dropped their Japanese language requirement for new hires, as they look abroad to find the profile of candidate they need.
 However, this is a luxury that the majority of businesses simply cannot afford.
 The average SME, for example, does not have the network or resources to hunt for staff abroad.
 Further, they may not have the budget to increase headcount by hiring interpreters – as Mercari does – to act as a go-between staff, management and users.
 In this sense, businesses operating in Japan essentially get a two for the price of one deal by hiring a reliable bilingual speaker from the get-go.
+Bilingual staff also tend to be exposed to a broader source of information on bug fix and troubleshooting than their monolingual counterparts.
+With this broader skill set comes a versatility which should not be overlooked.

 Reality at Present